Distance: 11.1 km

 Day 1: Gradual Ascent to an Attractive Alpine Plateau (3.6 km)

-The previous evening a sizeable thunderstorm passed through the Kanto region which did a good job at blowing away the haze and delivered two days of clear skies in its wake.
+The previous evening, a sizeable thunderstorm passed through the Kanto region, which did a good job of blowing away the haze and delivered two days of clear skies in its wake.
 The friendly taxi driver at Enzan Station quickly whisked me to the trail entrance in seemingly record time while proudly pointing out some of the loftier nearby peaks.
-The taxi drops you off at the carpark just above the bus stop.
-While two trails lead up to the Kougen Hut 高原ヒュッテ it’s recommended to track in a clockwise direction flanking the Tokuwagawa River up the main trail and returning via the Douman Ridge 道満尾根 which is steeper.
+The taxi drops you off at the car park just above the bus stop.
+While two trails lead up to the Kougen Hut 高原ヒュッテ it’s recommended to track in a clockwise direction flanking the Tokuwagawa River up the main trail and return via the Douman Ridge 道満尾根 which is steeper.

-Walking along the road for around 20 minutes brings you to the trail entrance proper and so begins a two hour hike to the Kougen Hut.
-Whilst not particular steep, it certainly gets the blood pumping if you intend on carrying all your gear.
-Along the route there are two reliable water holes to fill up, with the later one a five minute walk from the unofficial Kougen Hut campsite.
+Walking along the road for around 20 minutes brings you to the trail entrance proper, and so begins a two-hour hike to the Kougen Hut.
+While not particularly steep, it certainly gets the blood pumping if you intend on carrying all your gear.
+Along the route, there are two reliable water holes to fill up, with the latter one a five-minute walk from the unofficial Kougen Hut campsite.

-Upon arrival, the plateau was pretty much deserted with presumably most hikers already making their way around the course.
-The campsite is set gracefully amongst groves of Japanese white birch and there is no shortage of wildlife including plenty of curious Japanese sika deer and even managed to spot a Japanese marten.
+Upon arrival, the plateau was pretty much deserted, with presumably most hikers already making their way around the course.
+The campsite is set gracefully amongst groves of Japanese white birch, and there is no shortage of wildlife, including plenty of curious Japanese sika deer.
+I even managed to spot a Japanese marten.
 While camping spots are not marked out, the large open area provides plenty of options for setting up a tent.
-Otherwise if you decide not to bring your tent, the unsupervised Kougen Hut underwent a substantial renovation last autumn with sleeping space for 10–15 persons and includes an adjacent public restroom.
+Otherwise, if you decide not to bring your tent, the unsupervised Kougen Hut underwent a substantial renovation last autumn with sleeping space for 10–15 people and an adjacent public restroom.

-Like the first day the morning was greeted with blue skies and only the slightest breeze.
-The hike begins with a short walk up to Oogihira another open plateau a few hundred meters above the campsite and provides the first of several excellent views of Mount Fuji and the Minami Alps.
-From Oogihira the trail enters into a wooded area where the real scramble for the summit begins.
-Here you will need to negotiate a series of ladders and chains with one section of chain half way up forcing you outside your comfort zone as you clamber precariously over an exposed rock ledge.
-Just before the summit is a sheer rock precipice which can be tackled via a long chain or alternatively this wall can sidestepped by taking an easier route to the summit on your right.
+Like the first day, the morning was greeted with blue skies and only the slightest breeze.
+The hike begins with a short walk up to Oogihira, another open plateau a few hundred metres above the campsite, which provides the first of several excellent views of Mount Fuji and the Minami Alps.
+From Oogihira, the trail enters a wooded area where the real scramble for the summit begins.
+Here you will need to negotiate a series of ladders and chains, with one section of chain halfway up forcing you outside your comfort zone as you clamber precariously over an exposed rock ledge.
+Just before the summit is a sheer rock precipice that can be tackled via a long chain, or alternatively, this wall can be sidestepped by taking an easier route to the summit on your right.

 On clear days the craggy summit of Mt.
 Kentoku (2,031 m) delivers superb 360-degree views including the jutted Mount Kinpu bluff.
-Options from the summit include heading back the same route or sweeping around the rear side of the mountain using a lesser ventured through steeper trail.
+Options from the summit include heading back the same route, continuing to Mt.
+Kurogane or sweeping around the rear side of the mountain using a lesser-travelled, though steeper, trail.
 I decided to play it safe and returned the same way to collect my belongings at the campsite.
 The route via the Douman Ridge trail over Mt.
 Douman 道満山 (1,314 m) back to the bus stop takes around 90 minutes.